patternsandbox/javascript/README.md

 ## Creational Patterns

- These patterns are designed for class instantiation.
-They can be either class-creation patterns or object-creational patterns.
+ Creational patterns are designed for class instantiation and object creation to increase flexibility and reuse of existing code.

 ### Builder Pattern
 >Builder pattern separate the complexities of the creation logic from the final representation.